Mrunmoy/pyzmq-playground/README.md

 ## Next ideas

-- Dockerize it [done]s
+- Dockerize it [done]
-- Add another Reactor that logs events to a file or database.
+- Add another Reactor that logs events to a file or database [done]
 - Build a simple web dashboard to trigger and visualize detections live.

 ---

-## 📚 Inspired by
+## Inspired by
 This playground is inspired by Andy Gelme’s [Aiko Platform](https://github.com/geekscape) — a reactive microservice approach for IoT and edge systems.

 ---